 Once upon a time Falun Mine was the most important industrial workplace in Sweden and it was called Sweden’s treasure chest.

 Mining took place here as long ago as the eighth century, and copper from Falun Mine was used for castle roofs, church steeples, coins, and household utensils all over the world.
 When the mine was closed in 1992, mining had been going on for 1000 years.
 Today Falun Mine, which is part of the Falun World Heritage, is on Unesco’s World Heritage List and is considered so valuable that it is of importance for the whole of humanity.

-We have guided tours around the mine every day.
+We have guided tours around the mine all year round.
 On a tour of the mine there are many steps, and it is important that all visitors are able to walk without assistance all the way.
 It is dirty in the mine, so you must have robust shoes and warm clothes, as the temperature in Falun Mine is like that in a fridge, around +5 °C. All visitors may borrow a rain cape and helmet.
 One of our knowledgeable guides will show you round the mine and tell you all about it.
 A tour of the mine takes about an hour.

 During the summer season* there is especially much to discover above ground.
 The Mine Museum, which houses fascinating exhibitions about everything from health care at the mine, water power, and the Little Mining Village – experiments and stories for the whole family – are open.
 The Little Mine Train takes you round the Great Pit and we have guided tours in several historic buildings.

 All year round the World Heritage House and several historic buildings are open, and the mine walk gives an exciting view over the Great Pit, the town of Falun, and Lugnet, the venue of the world skiing championship.
 There are also nice shops, cafés, and a restaurant on the site.